Soarin’ Across America at Epcot, Disney California Adventure with new featured locations

-As part of the announcement, Disney shared a new video starring actor Patrick Warburton reprising his role as chief flight attendant from the original Soarin’ pre-show:
+As part of the original announcement, Disney shared a new video starring actor Patrick Warburton reprising his role as chief flight attendant from the original Soarin’ pre-show:

 “Our goal was to offer guests a sampling of the diversity of America’s beauty and urban wonders with the hope it would paint an emotional portrait for the nation’s Semi-quincentennial celebration,” said Tom Fitzgerald, portfolio executive creative director and chief storytelling executive at Walt Disney Imagineering.